How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Pre-plant soil amendments

 Start by mixing aged compost into your soil.
-This improves its structure and adds essential nutrients for growing corn.
+This improves the structure and adds essential nutrients for corn growth.
 Apply a generous layer, especially if your soil is low in fertility.

 Compost also supports beneficial microbes that promote healthy roots.